nefomichev/nefomichev.github.io/index.md

 Hey there!
 I'm a seasoned data wizard working in experimentation field.
 That's my small realm to share some reflections on the topics I like.
 I plan to write about hypothesis testing, experimentation platforms and other DS's funk.
-Sometimes things do not go as planned >.<